lluisd/BIGTREETECH-TouchScreenFirmware/README.md

    After the update is done and the files are renamed, it is possible to reuse them again.
 To do so, change the name of the element(s) to the pre-update name and start the update process again.

+4. After a successful update, the TFT will switch to one of the following menus:

+   - **Main** menu: The update is completed and you can use the TFT
+   - **Touch Screen Calibration** menu: A post installation process is needed before switching to Main menu

+   Please, see [Post Installation](#post-installation) section for completing the post installation process.

 **TIP:** Format the SD card after the firmware update in case you would like to print from it.

 ### Post Installation

 In case of major changes have been applied by the installed firmware, a post installation process consisting on touch screen calibration is automatically started.

-Please, see [Touch Screen Calibration](#touch-screen-calibration) for completing the process.
+Please, see [Touch Screen Calibration](#touch-screen-calibration) section for completing the process.

 ## Configuration Update